 After living in Italy for a few years, I am convinced January is one of the best months to visit.
 Sure, it’s the middle of winter, but winter in Italy is not even close to what we lived through in Canada.
 Italy in January is ideal for exploring whether you’re into cities, archeological sites or the countryside.
 You also don’t have to battle the crowds, and instead, you can experience a more authentic Italy.

 Still not convinced?
 Let’s take a look at why everyone should visit Italy in January.
-Believe me, you’ll have a much different experience in January than you would have in August.
+Believe me, you’ll have a very different experience in January than you would have in August.

 Weather and what to pack for Italy in January